Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/BG3 Infinite Patchways.md

 # PLEASE DO NOT CLOSE THIS WINDOW.

-### THIS DOCUMENT MUST BE FOLLOWED FOR VENTURE FORTH TO WORK PROPERLY.
+### THIS DOCUMENT MUST BE FOLLOWED FOR Infinite Patchways TO WORK PROPERLY.

-# VENTURE FORTH
+# Infinite Pathways

 ## "The Essentials, Plus Sloot."

 ## Preamble

-_Venture Forth_ is a small, proof-of-concept Quality of Life improvement for _Baldur's Gate 3_ which also includes the latest nude body overhauls and a selection of skimpy outfits.
+Inifnite Pathways as the Name suggests, is a Massive Modlist that gives you a ton of Possibilities.
+There is an Extreme Amount of new Classes and Subclasses aswell as Races and Cusomization Choices.
+Updated Textures aswell.

+The Loot is modded and contains over 3000 new Items.
+The whole Basegame has been overhauled aswell with the Homebrew Comprehensive Gameplay Overhaul.
+Everything is new and Exiting.
+Running on Patch 7.

 #### More Information

-If you are interested in examining a complete list of the mods in this modlist, [go here.](https://loadorderlibrary.com/lists/venture-forth)
+If you are interested in examining a complete list of the mods in this modlist, Mod Library Link: Follows Later.

 ### Requirements

 - [Nexus Account](https://nexusmods.com/)

-This account is mandatory, it must be created before continuing. _Nexus Free_ is probably adequate because the modlist is minimal in size.
+This account is mandatory, it must be created before continuing.
+Nexus Premium would be good because its over 600 Mods.
+Its possibile being free yes, but you have to click quite abit.

 ## Installation